cybermouflons/CCSC-CTF-2025/crypto/the-truth/README.md

 I found it!
 I uncovered the truth!
 You can find my encrypted message attached.
-Use our substitution table to decript it!
+Use our substitution table to decrypt it!

  Best regards,
 Thanos